 St. Peter's Cemetery

-Santino Solari (architect and builder of Salzburg Cathedral), Nannerl Mozart (Mozart's sister), Lorenz Hagenauer (the Mozart family's friend and landlord), Michael Haydn (composer and Joseph Haydn's younger brother), Paul Hofhaimer (organist and composer), Sigmund Haffner (benefactor and mayor, friend of the Mozart family, Mozart's "Haffner Serenade" and "Haffner Symphony"), Richard Mayr (opera singer and the first "Ochs von Lerchenau" in the "Rosenkavalier" at the Salzburg Festival), Harry Collins (last commander of the American occupation forces who later lived in Salzburg, honorary citizen of the city).
+St. Peter's Cemetery with its unique backdrop is one of the oldest and most charming cemeteries in the world.
+It serves as the final resting place for many notable personalities, artists, scholars and merchants: Santino Solari (architect and builder of Salzburg Cathedral), Nannerl Mozart (Mozart's sister), Lorenz Hagenauer (the Mozart family's friend and landlord), Michael Haydn (composer and Joseph Haydn's younger brother), Paul Hofhaimer (organist and composer), Sigmund Haffner (benefactor and mayor, friend of the Mozart family, Mozart's "Haffner Serenade" and "Haffner Symphony"), Richard Mayr (opera singer and the first "Ochs von Lerchenau" in the "Rosenkavalier" at the Salzburg Festival), Harry Collins (last commander of the American occupation forces who later lived in Salzburg, honorary citizen of the city).
+Catacombs The so-called "catacombs" hewn out of the Mönchsberg rock are one of the special attractions at St. Peter's Cemetery (open all year) and probably of early Christian origin.
+St. Gertrude's Chapel and the Maximus Chapel are especially worth seeing. |

 We then started making our way up to Festung Hohensalzburg, the fortress on top of the hill that you see in all the pictures of Salzburg.
 Since it was cheaper to walk, we walked.
 There's also a sort of cable car that goes up, but Magda told me that the walk had better views.
 Since I took a lot of pictures on both the way up and the way down, I believe her.
 It also helped that it was right after the rain, so everything was bright and clean-looking.
 The views were simply breath-taking.